Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Small quantities of spray paint should be sprayed onto a piece of cardboard until the can is empty.
 The can and the cardboard can both be thrown into the trash.
 However, the HazChem Center encourages residents to bring aerosol cans of all types, full or empty, for free disposal.
 Call 319-753-8758 for an appointment.
 Haz Chem Center

-Lead-acid batteries, like those from a vehicle are collected by Solid Waste crews from Solid Waste customers and require 3 Trash Tags.
+Non-rechargeable alkaline and carbon zinc batteries, like those used in toys and flashlights may be thrown away in the trash.
+Rechargeable nickel cadmium batteries used in kitchen appliances, cordless phones, and power tools can be recycled by taking them to the HazChem Center, Burlington Public Library, Lowes, Standard of Beaverdale or Staples.
+Button batteries like those used in hearing aids and watches are considered hazardous waste and should be taken to the HazChem Center.
+For your safety, materials are accepted at the HazChem Center by appointment only, so always call first!
+The number is 319-753-8758.
+Lead-acid batteries, like those from a vehicle are collected by Solid Waste crews from Solid Waste customers and require 2 Trash Tags.
 To get on the list for pick up, Send eMail and provide your name, address, and telephone number.
 If you prefer, you may take batteries to the Landfill for a nominal fee.

+Due to their explosive nature, propane tanks from gas grills, or any type of pressurized tank – even helium tanks used for blowing up party balloons -- may be taken to the Des Moines County Area Recyclers, 1818 West Burlington Ave, for free disposal.
+They will not be taken with the trash, and they are not accepted at the Haz Chem Center.
 As a courtesy to Solid Waste customers crews will collect pressurized tanks for delivery to the Area Recyclers.
-2 Trash Tags are required.
+1 Trash Tags are required.
 To get on the list for pick up, Send eMail and provide your name, address, and telephone number.
-Area Recyclers

 To reach the landfill from the intersection of Mt.
 Pleasant Street and Roosevelt Avenue, travel West through West Burlington on Mt.
 Pleasant Street to Washington Road which is ½ mile past Deery Brother's.
 Turn North on Washington Road and travel 1.3 miles to the landfill.